 - Personal effects coverage: Personal effects coverage covers theft of what is kept in the rental car.
 Coverage is usually up to a set dollar amount.

-Additional Resources for Rental Car Accident in Montgomery County, TX
+Additional Resources for Rental Car Accident in Houston, TX

 Rented or Leased Motor Vehicle Safety and Responsibility– Follow the link to the Cornell Law School website to learn more about the Graves Amendment.
 You can read the full text of the amendment and learn about the responsibilities of a rental car company.